-MATH 241 Calculus I (5 Hours) T
+MATH 241 Calculus I\ (5 Hours) T▶

-Prerequisites : MATH 172 with a grade of "C" or higher or MATH 173 with a grade of "C" or higher or an appropriate score on a placement test.
+Prerequisites: (MATH 171 with a grade of "C" or higher and MATH 172 with a grade of "C" or higher) or MATH 173 with a grade of "C" or higher or an appropriate score on a placement test.

 This is the first of a three-semester sequence on calculus designed for engineering, physics and math majors.
 Rates of change and areas will be studied.
 To accomplish this, the students will study and apply limits and continuity.
 Differentiation and integration of algebraic, trigonometric and transcendental functions will also be a major focus of this course.

-MATH 242 Calculus II (5 Hours)
+MATH 242 Calculus II\ (5 Hours)